alballr/GA.1.1_ISOII_25-26/meetings/Iteration blueprint.md

-Hello everyone this is the blueprint you must follow in order to develop each iteration.
+Hello everyone this is the blueprint you must follow in order to develop each iteration, on this case is about iteration 2 but you can change it to your iteration number.
 As you know you have to develop both the diagrams (use case, static view and class) of the functional requirement/use case you have to implement and please do not include this part on the final commit, thanks.

 # Iteration 2